PHPMailer — Installing on a VPS or Dedicated server

 Allowing GMAIL to send from your mail application

 If you're using your GMAIL address to send via SMTP, you must first allow your application access to your GMAIL address.
-If you do not do this, your email will not authenticate and not send.
-View the following article for details:
+If you do not do this, your email will not authenticate and not be sent.
+See this article for details.

 See also